 In April 2010, former Dinette Sue Ferguson (later Ferguson-Delguidice, and then just Delguidice) recalled “Those were great times, and when I think back, we did not know just how important those times were.
 I went from the Dinettes to Private Sector, then a very brief stint with the Unknowns, then Dark Victory with Scott Harrington, then Shelf Life with Irene (Dinettes) and Richard from the Puppies, then Trowsers with Joyce.
 Whew!
 Just recently got together with the Dinettes, Lisa was missed as we all talked about those days.”

-The surviving Dinettes were interviewed on camera in 2010 for a documentary film on vintage local garage bands, spearheaded by journalist and local music historian Eric Rife.
+The surviving Dinettes were interviewed on camera in 2010 for a documentary film on vintage local garage bands, spearheaded by journalist and local music historian Eric Rife, Garageland.

-As of 2011, Sue Ferguson (now Ferguson-Delguidice) was playing keyboards with her husband Mark “Harpo” Delguidice in a folk/rock/blues/Americana band called Harpco.
+As of 2011, Sue Delguidice was playing keyboards with her husband Mark “Harpo” Delguidice in a folk/rock/blues/Americana band called Harpco.
 In 2013, she joined a new group called JuJu Satori.